neha45556/rshell/README.md

 Our class group is **_execute_** , **_connector_** and **_command_** which all inherit from the single base class of **_base_**.
 On top of that we have three classes that derive from the **_connector_** class called **_and_**, **_semicolon_**, and **_or_**.

-The base class **_base_** will carry functions to help us idenity whether the client has included comments which are preceded by hastags, which indicate comments must be ignored.
+The base class **_base_** will carry functions to help us identify whether the client has included comments which are preceded by hastags, which indicate comments must be ignored.
 The base class encapsulates a bool function called flag which is used in other classes to indicate how and when to implement the connectors.

 The **_input_** class will have private a char* array, two type string vectors called vectorInput and Connectors.
 Along with two functions called populateVector and populateConnectors.
 In this class through parsing we split our input array into two seperate vectors one for commands and input and the other for connectors.